120 Ways To Make Money

 56. Course Creator

 It’s possible to make a passive income from teaching by creating an online course.
 This requires a large time investment initially and it can be difficult to market your course, but once it’s made you can keep on earning.
-Two of the most popular course creation websites are Udemy and Skillshare.
+Two of the most popular course creation websites are Udemy and Coursera.
 The former focuses on technological skills like coding (amongst other subjects), whilst the latter offers a much broader range of skills, from languages to piano playing.

 57. Test Scoring